UW-PSI/SalishSeaModel-analysis/README.md

 My job was to develop the coding platform and analyses to address questions of how these different regions respond to changes in nutrient inputs from rivers and wastewater treatment plants.
 I wasn't included in the decision-making for the types of runs or products; I was simply asked to make the magic happen in a way that aligned with the project goals of enhanced transparency.
 My accomplishments include:
 1. Reducing the turn-around time on post-processing model output from weeks to days.
 2. Strategically developing code in order to produce a well-organized and efficient system while meeting an urgent need that was established prior to my being hired.
-3. Identifying the mathematical equivalent of a series of logic statements that were used in a "rounding method" to quantify deviations in dissolved oxygen (used in a regulatory standard) and simplifying the calculation of this "noncompliance" with a mathematically equivalent but more simple approach.
+3. Identifying the mathematical equivalent of a series of logic statements that were used in a "rounding method" to quantify deviations in dissolved oxygen (used in a regulatory standard) and simplifying the calculation of [noncompliance](py_scripts/calc_noncompliance.py) with a mathematically equivalent, albeit more simple, approach.
 4. Developing information on marine conditions.
 [Click here for some examples of graphics and links to code](/docs/graphic_examples.md).
 5. Creating a method to batch process runs and synthesize requested information via:
     1.  [spreadsheets](/docs/creating_graphics_movies.md#tables-),